-Article 2 of the UNCRC says that individual children and young people shouldn't be discriminated against.
-Some forms of discrimination it covers include:
+Article 2 of the UNCRC says that all children have the rights laid out in the Convention, and that individual children and young people shouldn't be discriminated against when these rights are realised.

 - discrimination against the disabled.

 Direct and indirect discrimination

 Article 2 is about indirect discrimination as well as direct discrimination.